pranav-deshpande/anubis-checkers/README.md

 1. Bitboard based engine
 2. Use machine learning in the evaluation function -- figure out the details.
 Will probably be a neural network.
-3. Bitboards - 3: white, black, and king.
+3. Bitboards - 3: light, dark, and king.
 4. All the bitboards are 64 bit integers
 5. What will the directory structure be like?
 --- Directory structure: